greenboxal/doggohub/doc/university/glossary/README.md

 ### LDAP User Authentication

-GitLab [integrates](https://docs.gitlab.com/ce/administration/auth/ldap.html) with LDAP to support user authentication.
-This enables GitLab to sign in people from an LDAP server (i.e., allowing people whose names are on the electronic user directory server to be able to use their LDAP accounts to login.)
+DoggoHub [integrates](https://docs.doggohub.com/ce/administration/auth/ldap.html) with LDAP to support user authentication.
+This enables DoggoHub to sign in people from an LDAP server (i.e., allowing people whose names are on the electronic user directory server to be able to use their LDAP accounts to login.)

 ### LDAP Group Sync

-Allows you to synchronize the members of a GitLab group with one or more LDAP groups.
+Allows you to synchronize the members of a DoggoHub group with one or more LDAP groups.

 ### Load Balancer